 The boat we called home for the week was the Nicols Sedan 1010.
 The 10-meter boat has 3 cabins, 2 bathrooms, plenty of storage space, a little kitchen complete with an upright fridge, stove, oven, sink, steering controls inside and up top and more.

 The boat can accommodate 6 (4 adults and 2 kids) but felt like the perfect size for our group of 4 and a dog.
 The kitchen area is light and airy and the outside deck area has enough room for a table and chairs if you’d rather dine al fresco.
 The boat holds 600 liters of water and you only need to fill up at port every 2-3 days.

-If you opt for a larger boat, there are spacious shower cabins on board like these pictured below.
+If you opt for a larger boat for one of your boating vacations in France, there are spacious shower cabins on board like these pictured below.
 That way if you dock in nature instead of the port — or are just more comfortable showering on the boat — you can shower without ever setting foot on land.

 Here’s a quick video I made showing you our boat:

 When you arrive at the Nicols base, staff will take care of paperwork with you in the office and give you a canal guide and binder (in several languages) with all types of info about the boat, emergency numbers, routes, etc. They were friendly and welcoming and spoke several languages.
 After we were all set with the paperwork, we headed out to the boat and got situated.
 A Nicols employee went over basic maneuvers and where to find everything on the boat.